 This new world dances around the red dwarf star Proxima Centauri, which is the closest star to our own Sun.
 Dubbed “Proxima b”, this exoplanet was discovered after painstaking years of analysis of the tiny movements of its host star in response to the gravitational pull of the planet itself.
 By picking apart these stellar wobbles, estimates of the planet’s mass and physical parameters could be made.

 It orbits the star every 11.2 days at an incredibly short distance of 7.5 million kilometers (4.7 million miles).
 It’s tidally locked, which means that one side of the planet always faces the star, and the other remains in perpetual darkness.
 The planet, which is equivalent to 1.3 Earth-masses, is likely to be around 5 billion years old, based on the age of the star system it's residing in.

-It’s definitely terrestrial, meaning that it has a rocky surface, and based on its temperature, it is possible for liquid water to exist at the surface.
+It’s possibly terrestrial, meaning that it has a rocky surface, and based on its temperature, it is possible for liquid water to exist at the surface.
 As we know from our own pale blue dot, where there is water, there is life.
 This means that Proxima b is likely to be the nearest possible home to life outside our own Solar System.

 After all this time looking into the far reaches of space, we may have a second Earth sitting right next door in our own cosmic backyard.
-Although it’s too early to state that this world is “Earth-like”, as the presence of an atmosphere and water have yet to be shown, chances aren’t unreasonable for both being present.
+Although it’s too early to definitively state that this world is “Earth-like”, as the presence of an atmosphere and water have yet to be shown, chances aren’t unreasonable for both being present.

 “Many exoplanets have been found and many more will be found, but searching for the closest potential Earth-analogue and succeeding has been the experience of a lifetime for all of us,” lead author Dr Guillem Anglada-Escudé, a senior researcher at Queen Mary University London, said in a statement.